 Homeschooling in Bacolod Moms Unite!

 Here in Bacolod City, the number of homeschooling families is rising.
 However, the numbers are still not significant to make a dent in the system.
 We are just glad that we are already making ourselves known to the community.

 Last month, three homeschooling in Bacolod moms had a chance to make this public!
 Moms Laksmi Martinez Flores, Tracy Villanueva Divinagracia, and myself, Maria Sigrid Dugeno-Lo, were guests in a talk show.
 It was held during the Expo Mom 2017 at The District North Point.

 An annual event organized by Mommy Mundo, it’s a place where mommies converge, check new trends, and hear about some issues close to their hearts.

-We talked about our individual journeys in homeschooling our children, including the benefits of that homeschooling has brought our families.
+We talked about our individual journeys in homeschooling our children, including the benefits, challenges, and successes.
 We have kids of varying ages and we are at different stages of our classes.

-But aside from our activities, we also want people to know that in this corner of the world, a number of families have already chosen homeschooling as an alternative to traditional schools.
-We found this an effective way of educating our kids.
+Aside from our activities, we also want people to know that many families have already chosen homeschooling.
+It is our preferred alternative to traditional schools.
+We found this an effective and convenient way of educating our kids.

-For more information about the Bacolod Homeschoolers Network, follow us on Facebook: BacolodHomeschoolersNetwork
+For more information about our group, follow us on Facebook: BacolodHomeschoolersNetwork